Written by Sneha Patwari, Corporate Secretary Lead

 - The rights and responsibilities of the directors

-Note: If incorporated before 3 January 2016, your existing memorandum and articles are treated in law as your constitution; you are not required to adopt the Model Constitution.
+Note: If your company was incorporated before 3 January 2016, your existing memorandum and articles are treated in law as your constitution.
+You are not required to adopt the Model Constitution.
+For more on the pre-2016 framework, read our guide on memorandum and articles of association.

 What to Include in a Company Constitution